wbreeze/wind_and_water/_posts/2020-12-10-wandering-home.md

 The next owner named the boat, "Smiling Dutchman".
 The [Flying Dutchman](https://en.wikipedia.org/wiki/Flying_Dutchman) got to smiling, apparently.
+After that she was named, "Elena", sailed by John Shaw.
+He installed a Universal M-50B engine, three blade 16 x 10.5" propeller, and a new toilet among many other improvements, around Y2K.

-After that she was named, "Elena", then "Miskatonic", which is a reference to the [university](https://lovecraft.fandom.com/wiki/Miskatonic_University) in the Cthulhu Mythos stories by H.P.
+Later the boat sailed as "Miskatonic", which is a reference to the [university](https://lovecraft.fandom.com/wiki/Miskatonic_University) in the Cthulhu Mythos stories by H.P.
 Lovecraft.
 The port of call for Miskatonic was recorded as Arkham, MA, the fictional location of the university.
 There were some real Cthulhu fans with this boat for a while.

+As Miskatonic she won a couple of club races in 2010-- the veleros de baja spring regatta and the "rock to the dock."

 The most recent owner, who sold the boat to me, named it "Thinkabout."
+He lived on the boat for a few years in La Paz, BCS.
+The composting toilet was his addition.

 ![stern view]({% link /assets/images/2020/wandering_home/stern.jpeg %})